Private Food Club Membership

-The nuts are prepared like recommended by Weston A. Price Foundation.
-Unfortunately we are not able to buy domestic raw nuts in come cases, therefore we do use imported raw nuts for the cashews, pumpkin seeds, brazil nuts and macadamia nuts.
+The nuts are prepared as recommended by Weston A. Price Foundation.
+Unfortunately, we are not able to buy domestic raw nuts in come cases, therefore we do use imported raw nuts for the cashews, pumpkin seeds, brazil nuts, and macadamia nuts.
 We buy all the nuts raw, then soak and dehydrate them in order to neutralize the phytates and enhance mineral absorption and digestion.

 Treats & Desserts